lucaconte/BeatTheMeddler/README.md

     java -jar jar/TextSecureServer-*.jar messagedb migrate config/textsecure.yml

-**ATTENTION** use  my[^5] repository scripts because those hosted into OWS  *now* doesn't  work beacuse of a duplicate table definition.
+**ATTENTION** use  my[^5] repository scripts because those hosted into OWS  *now* doesn't  work because of a duplicate table definition.

 ###APN activation
 *Do this step if you plan to use iOS clients*

-Obtain  a certificate from Apple for APN service (propably a \*.cer), import in a Key Tool and export it splitted into two p12 file (apns-dev-cert.p12 and apns-dev-key.p12 for example); one for the certificate and the other for the related key.
+Obtain  a certificate from Apple for APN service (probably a \*.cer), import in a Key Tool and export it splitted into two p12 file (apns-dev-cert.p12 and apns-dev-key.p12 for example); one for the certificate and the other for the related key.
 Now go to terminal and execute:

     openssl pkcs12 -clcerts -nokeys -out apns-dev-cert.pem -in apns-dev-cert.p12